jjmontesl/cubetl/examples/sql/README.md

-# Create and serve an OLAP schema from an existing DB using Cubes

-CubETL provides some entry points for inspecting an existing SQL database, generating an OLAP model, and exporting a Cubes configuration.

-All together, this can be used to quickly inspect an existing database using CubesViewer.

-## The Chinook database
+# SQL examples

+This directory contains:

+* sql2olap.sh (discussed in this document)
+* sqlexample.py (from the "CubETL Guide - Using SQL" chapter)

+**The sample database**

 This example uses the well-known *Chinook test database*.
 It is provided for many database systems, this directory includes a copy of the SQLite version.

 You can find more information about this database at: https://github.com/lerocha/chinook-database/

+# Create and serve an OLAP schema for an existing DB

+CubETL provides some entry points for inspecting an existing SQL database, generating an OLAP model, and exporting a Cubes configuration.

+All together, this can be used to quickly inspect an existing database using CubesViewer.

 ## Generate an OLAP schema and Cubes config